rjwalls/CS4401-notes/2020-02-03-election_security.md

 Required material:
  - ["The Vulnerabilities of Our Voting Machines"][gw_SciAm] Scientific American interviews an election security expert.
+ - ["Why Electronic Voting Is Still A Bad Idea"][gw_youtube] This video discusses the human trust factor of online voting.
  - ["Securing the Vote: Protecting American Democracy"][gw_NAS] Read the summery and chapter 1, which cover background info on, current problems with, and recommendations for changes to the US election system (as of 2018).